Senior IS leader captured in US-led military raid in Syria | Law-Order

 US-led coalition forces captured a senior leader of the extremist Islamic State group in a military operation in northern Syria on Thursday, the coalition said.

-The statement did not identify the individual nor say where exactly in northern Syria the raid took place.
-It said the operation was “successful” with no civilians harmed and no injuries to the coalition forces.
-The coalition did not respond to queries from The Associated Press.
+An updated statement later in the day identified the captured militant as Hani Ahmed al-Kurdi, known as Salim, and said that he was taken in Syria's Aleppo province.

+According to a defence official, al-Kurdi is currently in US custody and was being questioned.
+The official spoke on condition of anonymity to provide information not yet made public.

-Three Iraqi intelligence officials, however, identified the man as Ahmad Hani al-Kurdi, a Syrian national who rose through militant ranks to become one of the most senior and dangerous IS leaders and an expert on manufacturing booby-traps and explosives.
+“The mission to capture al-Kurdi was meticulously planned to minimize the risk of civilian harm or collateral damage,'' the updated statement said.
+“He was instructing others on making explosive devices, supporting the construction of improvised explosive device facilities, and facilitating attacks on US and partner forces.''
+Earlier, three Iraqi intelligence officials said al-Kurdi is a Syrian national who rose through militant ranks to become one of the most senior and dangerous IS leaders and an expert on manufacturing booby-traps and explosives.

 For a while, he was the IS leader in charge of the Syrian city of Raqqa, when it was the de facto capital of the group's so-called Islamic “caliphate” that stretched across much of Iraq and Syria.
 The Iraqi intel officials spoke to the AP on condition of anonymity because they were not authorised to give out the information.